cjdbarlow/Part-One/pharmacokinetic_modelling.md

 Half life the time it takes for a process to be 50% complete.
 With respect to drug clearance, it is the time it takes for concentration to halve.
     * A process is considered to be complete after 5 half-lives
     Concentration will decrease by 50% after each half-life, so after 5 half-lives concentration will be 3.125% of its starting value.
+        * This also applies to wash in - it will take ~4-5 elimination half-lives of a drug for a constant-rate infusion to reach its final concentration
     * One half life is equivalent to 0.693 time constants
     * Various types of half-life are described:
         * t<sub>1/2</sub>α describes the rapidity of the distribution phase following drug administration